Potato-Rocket/Synthetic-Word-Generator/README.md

 ## Sample Output

-Following is a sample of the generator's output when provieded the text of [*Moby Dick*](https://www.gutenberg.org/ebooks/2701), by Herman Melville:
+Following is a sample of the generator's output when provided the text of [*Moby Dick*](https://www.gutenberg.org/ebooks/2701), by Herman Melville:

 ```
 strawartioundound